huyntsgs/grpc-bi-directional-stream/README.md

 ## Golang GRPC bi-directional stream

-We will implement a FindMaxNumber RPC Bi-Directional Streaming Client and Server system using Go GRPC framework as following.
+Implement a FindMaxNumber RPC Bi-Directional Streaming Client and Server system using Go GRPC framework as following.

 - The function takes a stream of Request message that has one integer, and